naylin27/ARRIVESDKSampleApps/Android/Java/MobileClient/README.md

 * Once you are near the site, you can also notify associate by tapping "Notify Associate".

 ## View user trip
-* Check ARRIVE dashboard to see your current location and your status change from in-transit to arrived.
+* Check [ARRIVE dashboard](https://control.curbside.com) to see your current location and your status change from in-transit to arrived.
-* Visit https://control.curbside.com to get an overview of all your sites and trips.
+* Visit [ARRIVE dashboard](https://control.curbside.com) to get an overview of all your sites and trips.

 ## Quickstart
-Refer to [Quickstart](https://developer.curbside.com/docs/getting-started/quickstart-android/) to integrate ARRIVE into an existing.
+Refer to [Quickstart](https://developer.curbside.com/docs/getting-started/quickstart-android/) to integrate ARRIVE into an existing project.

 ## Android SDK Reference Docs
 https://developer.curbside.com/docs/reference/android/index.html